n01z3/challengerai-mlsv2018/README.md

 ```

 ## Tags analysis
-Look for frequence of tags to determine what tags often meet together.
-May be useful for multilabelel analysis.
+Look for the frequence of tags to determine what tags often meet together.
+May be useful for multilabel analysis.
 ```
 python tags_analysis.py --ann_file short_video_trainingnset_annotations.txt --out_dir mnt/ssd1/dataser/train_tags_analysis
 ```